facebook/usort/docs/guide.rst

 Both ``# usort:skip`` and ``# isort:skip`` (with any amount of whitespace),
 will trigger this behavior, so existing comments intended for isort will still work with µsort.

+.. note:: The ``# isort:skip_file`` directive **is ignored** by µsort, and there
+    is no supported equivalent.
+We believe that µsort's behavior is safe enough that all files can be safely sortable, given an appropriate `configuration`_ that includes any known modules with import-time side effects.

+    If there are files you absolutely don't want sorted; don't run µsort on them.

 Statements
 ^^^^^^^^^^